Using your Amputee Skills to Cope with the Pandemic

 Keep providing yourself with guidance

 As often as you need to hear it, tell yourself the following: "I can manage.
 I can practice what I know to be helpful, and I know that in managing my feelings and reactions I can seek support from a few close friends.
 Further, I can seek the support of a mental health professional when needed.
 By combining these strategies, I will be able to settle my nerves in order to be able to make healthy choices."
+These are good examples of using your amputee skills to cope with the pandemic.

 This kind of mantra bears repeating over and over.
 It is not "fake it till you make it."
 This is believing in yourself and believing in a course of action that you can set in motion.
 Try to believe that, together with supportive others, this self-guidance and this plan will work for you.
 Know that in many instances, people who have known tremendous adversity and even trauma are able to demonstrate a strength forged from those circumstances.
 This is entirely consistent with human abilities.